amandaxay/Game-Project/README.md

-# Game-Project
+# PacMan Game!
+## By: Amanda Souriyamath
-A game school project done in HTML5/CSS and vanilla JavaScript
+A DTC class project done in HTML5/CSS and vanilla JavaScript